-This management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with GAAP.
+This management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP.
 The preparation of our condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and notes to the condensed consolidated financial statements.
 Some of those judgments can be subjective and complex, and therefore, actual results could differ materially from those estimates are different assumptions and conditions.
 A summary of our critical accounting policies is presented in our audited financial statements and notes thereto as of and for the year ended December 31, 2020 included in our final prospectus filed with the SEC on March 22, 2021 pursuant to Rule 424(b)(4) under the Securities Act for our IPO.
-There were no material changes to our critical accounting policies during the nine months ended September 30, 2021.
+There were no material changes to our critical accounting policies during the three months ended March 31, 2021.